 Active noise canceling

 Active noise canceling is becoming an increasingly important purchasing factor for many musos and gamers.
 ANC technology uses inward and outward-facing microphones to attenuate unwanted environmental noise.
 This allows us to hear more of our music mix and less of the outside world.
-It is also safer, allowing you to listen to your favorite songs at lower volumes while reducing the likelihood of noise-induced hearing loss.
-On a more basic level, it minimizes ear fatigue when listening to music over long periods.
+ANC is handy for listening to your favorite songs at lower volumes while reducing the likelihood of noise-induced hearing loss.
+It also minimizes ear fatigue when listening to music over long periods.

 The Razer BlackShark V2 has outstanding isolation.
 This is largely thanks to its leatherette and mesh-covered memory foam ear cups forming a decent seal that blocks out incidental sounds.
 The effect is especially prominent around 5.6kHz, where the headset attenuates noise by as much as 44dB.
 Such noise reduction can make clattering dishware appear much quieter.
 However, noise canceling does a much better job of minimizing the loudness of low rumbles and drones.
-Given power-hungry games often cause PC and console cooling fans to whirr, ANC is a handy feature to keep these noises at bay.
+ANC is a handy feature for keeping noisy consoles at bay.
 The Razer BlackShark V3 would benefit from incorporating active noise canceling into its feature set.

 What would you like to see Razer bring to the Razer BlackShark V3?